CoolCmd/TestMem5/README.md

 The original version [TestMem5 0.12 by Serj](http://testmem.tz.ru/testmem5.htm) has several annoying bugs and limitations, and is also very unfriendly.
 Unfortunately, Serj abandoned the development of the program.
 CoolCmd fixed most of the shortcomings.
 The fixed version of TestMem5 now lives on this site.

 > [!NOTE]
-> Some antiviruses, including those built into Windows, may claim that this program contains a virus.
+> Some antiviruses, including built into Windows, may claim that this program contains a virus.
 This is a false positive.
-Stupid heuristic antivirus analyzers do not like programs written in Assembly language.
+Stupid [heuristic analyzers](https://en.wikipedia.org/wiki/Heuristic_analysis) do not like programs written in Assembly language.

 <img height="335" alt="Screenshot" src="Screenshot.png">